chef-training/chef-adventures/README.md

   + Use the AWS metadata endpoint from within a VM
     - curl http://169.254.169.254/latest/meta-data/public-ipv4
   + Now that we have the public IP, we can load the homepage in a browser
-  + Hard-code the hostname and public IP into the HTML code
+  + Hard-code the hostname and public IP into the HTML code (tag v2.1)
   + What about other info like memory, CPU, etc?
   + Use this script to generate new HTML code to show all the data:
     - curl -L http://tinyurl.com/my-sysinfo-sh -o sysinfo.sh
     - sh sysinfo.sh
-    - copy the output, put it into the 'file' resource in our recipe
+    - copy the output, put it into the 'file' resource in our recipe (tag v2.2)
   + Move the HTML code out of our recipe and into a template resource
   + Generate a template file
-    - chef generate template index.html
+    - chef generate template index.html (tag v2.3)
     - edit index.html.erb in Atom
     - Change 'file' in the recipe resource to 'template'
-    - Remove the 'content' line and replace with 'source'
+    - Remove the 'content' line and replace with 'source' (tag v2.4)
   + Add the availability zone to the file.
-How can we capture this?  (hint: metadata)
+How can we capture this?  (hint: metadata) (tag v2.5)

 ### Episode 3: 🐱  Your Familiar, Ohai: Dynamic Attributes
   + Separate code from variables (attributes)